Angelos1/scrambled_strings/README.md

 In terms of OOP the code could have been better: More classes and methods in order to have more granular functionalities.

-If I had more time I would create more classes in order to make each method do less work and unit test each one of them.
+If I had more time I would create more classes in order to make each method do less work and unit test each one of them.<br />
-Some of these unit tests could have been for parsing a file into a list,
-finding the occurrences of a dictionary word in long_string etc.
+Some of these unit tests could have been for parsing a file into a list,  <br /> finding the occurrences of a dictionary word in long_string etc.

-In order to have been able to test them I would also need to make the methods return the results and not print them directly.
+In order to have been able to test them I would also need to make the methods return the results and not print them directly. <br />
 That would also be a better practise for a more scalable application.

-I thought of dockerizing this app but I found that it would make things more difficult for the sake of this exercise.
-You would need to exec the above command for running the app within the docker container.
+I thought of dockerizing this app but I found that it would make things more difficult for the sake of this exercise.<br /> You would need to exec the above command for running the app within the docker container.